Watch the video!

 Doctors strongly recommend both children and adults wear sunglasses whilst outdoors, to block the sun’s destructive ultraviolet (UV) rays.
 UV rays can cause a variety of eye ailments, including cataracts, macular degeneration and even skin cancer around the eyelids.

-Ms Lisa Ong, Principal Optometrist in Optometry Service at Singapore National Eye Centre (SNEC), a member of the SingHealth group, says it is important to invest in a good pair of sunglasses in a climate like Singapore’s, as the abundant sunlight contains UV rays that damage your eyes in the long run.
+Ms Lisa Ong, Senior Principal Optometrist, from the Allied Health Professional Department at Singapore National Eye Centre (SNEC), a member of the SingHealth group, says it is important to invest in a good pair of sunglasses in a climate like Singapore’s, as the abundant sunlight contains UV rays that damage your eyes in the long run.

 Factors to consider when choosing your sunglasses